DarthJDG/OpenPrince/README.md

 ## 4. License and copyright

-This program is available under GPL3, please see the LICENSE and COPYRIGHT files for details.
+This program is available under GPL3 and uses other open source projects.
+Please see the LICENSE and COPYRIGHT files for details.